 · Client and server-side situations: A tester is well equipped to recognize the nature and type of application, which can range between native, hybrid, or web.
 An application network access includes network interfaces, methods of communication with third-party resources, user data, session management, and root detection.

 · Report preparations: The final stage of mobile application penetration testing is reporting the findings via technical reports and even an executive-level paper.
 Whilst an executive-level paper contains a high-level summary of your findings, it is most appropriate for management review.
 The technical report, unlike its counterpart, covers a list of vulnerabilities fixed individually, along with specifications to recreate the vulnerabilities, their risks, and recommended remediation procedures.

 · Presentation: The final documents need to be presented to the end client.
 Any suggested recommendations, updates, and questions need to be addressed during this phase.
 The documentation is revised accordingly, and the final version is presented to the client for review.
 Once this step is completed, the pentester can validate the remediations and approve them for final review.

-The Mobile Application Penetration Testing Methodology is vendor-neutral since it helps drive transparency and facilitates repeatability.
-It’s a holistic approach, as it provides flexibility towards the security of mobile applications.
+The Mobile App Penetration Testing Methodology is vendor-neutral since it helps drive transparency and facilitates repeatability.
+It’s a holistic approach, as it provides flexibility toward the security of mobile applications.

-All the steps within the Mobile Application Penetration Testing Methodology use intelligence gathering, assessment, exploitation and clear reporting to enhance the process of penetration testing.
+All the steps within the Mobile Application Pen Testing Methodology use intelligence gathering, assessment, exploitation, and clear reporting to enhance the process of penetration testing.